pingcap/docs-tidb-operator/en/enable-tls-for-dm.md

 kubectl create secret generic ${tidb_secret_name} --namespace=${namespace} --from-file=tls.crt=client.pem --from-file=tls.key=client-key.pem --from-file=ca.crt=ca.pem
 ```

-### Step 2: Mount secret objects to DM cluster
+### Step 2: Mount the Secret objects to the DM cluster

-After creating the Kubernetes Secret object of the upstream and downstream databases, you need to set `spec.tlsClientSecretNames` so that you can mount the Secret object to the Pod of DM-master/DM-worker.
+After creating the Kubernetes Secret objects for the upstream and downstream databases, you need to set `spec.tlsClientSecretNames` so that you can mount the Secret objects to the Pod of DM-master/DM-worker.

 ```yaml
 apiVersion: pingcap.com/v1alpha1